MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M05Lab01_Power_BI.md

 # Exercise \#1: Create Power BI Report

-**Objective:** In this exercise, you will create a Power BI report based on data from Common Data Service database.
+**Objective:** In this exercise, you will create a Power BI report based on data from your Dataverse database.

 ## Task \#1: Install Power BI Desktop / Prepare Power BI service